Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 The basic guidelines are a starting point.
 There has been a lot of research into bright light therapy, but the studies often use different methodologies, so it is difficult for anyone to give exact personalised recommendations.

-Added to this, you’re an individual with your own biological make-up, spending time in different environments in different ways.
-You can get to know your own individual light nutrition needs by paying attention to how you feel and making adjustments to your light therapy until you find what works well for you.
 Be prepared to experiment and be flexible because you’re working with changing factors – some days are duller than others; you might change your routine or the environments you spend time in; you might be experiencing more stress or not getting outdoors as much due to a hectic schedule.
-Lockdowns, homeworking and homeschooling are causing many of us to miss out on getting the light we normally would.
-There are also many other environmental, behavioural and mindset changes you can try that will support your wellbeing – we call this living your light ideal.
+There are also many other environmental, behavioural and mindset changes you can try that will support your wellbeing – I call this living light nutrition.

 How do I use a SAD light?

 Position your light around 30 degrees (imagine 11 o’clock or 1 o’clock) at the distance recommended by the manufacturer of your light and switch it on.
 You can do other activities, like eating, reading, crafting, working or watching TV while you’re having your light treatment.
 You don’t look directly into the light, it just needs to reach your open eyes.
-Please ignore any stock photos you see of people sitting or laying like they’re on a sun lounger in front of a SAD light with closed eyes – you definitely need your eyes open!
-You can wear prescribed glasses or contact lenses, but don’t wear tinted lenses unless advised by your doctor/optometrist that you should, and don’t wear sunglasses or blue light blocking glasses while you have your treatment.

 The manufacturer of your light will give you an idea of typical treatment time; for example, the strongest and largest commercially-available lights are generally 10,000 lux and take 20-30 minutes at 35-55cm as a starting point.
 However, if you have bipolar disorder with or without seasonal pattern your doctor may advise you to build up to this.
 This is to prevent you from switching states into hypomania or mania.
 They will usually want to start you on a mood stabiliser before you begin light therapy.

 If your light has settings that allow you to use it at different intensities you can select a lower level and have a longer treatment.
 You can also put your light further away if you prefer that, and have a longer treatment time.
-Lux drops off significantly the further away you place your light, so if you find you’re not getting enough treatment effect then try moving your light closer if possible, or you may need longer.
+Lux drops off significantly the further away you place your light, so if you find you’re not getting enough treatment effect, then try moving your light closer if possible, or you may need longer.
 You can download a free lux meter app on a smartphone and that can help you understand how much light you’re getting and whether you have your light close enough.
 For an effective treatment for SAD, you need at least 2,500 lux.

 How long will it take for bright light therapy to work?